v0yenka/Roman-to-Int-Calc/README.md

 ## Future Updates

-- The GUI handles all special cases correctly.
-- The main non-GUI calculator will be updated to support the same level of accuracy.
+- Full focus will be placed on the functionality of GUI.

 ## Author